FelipeAscencio/FelipeAscencio/README.md

 I have quite a few projects, currently in ​​Assembly, C, C++, Clojure, Java and Python programming languages.

-I also developed web pages with Wordpress, Css, Html and Javascript technologies.
+I also developed web pages with Css, Html, Javascript and WordPress technologies.

 These can be separated as follows: